 “Landscape with the Flight into Egypt” by Annibale Carracci (1604)

 This painting by Annibale Carracci is based on the biblical tale of Mary, Joseph, and the baby Jesus' flight to Egypt to escape King Herod's persecution.
 The landscape is the painting's primary subject, and dramatic and lifelike qualities distinguish it.
 Carracci employed many hues and meticulously observed the play of light and shadow to create this unique environment.

 "Mont Sainte-Victoire" by Paul Cézanne

-French painter Paul Cézanne is widely regarded as the leading exponent of the post-impressionist style.
+French painter Paul Cézanne is widely regarded as the best landscape painter.
 The "Mont Sainte-Victoire" landscape series, which he worked on for a long time, is among his most well-known works.

 Paul Cézanne painted the "Mont Sainte-Victoire" numerous times, a mountain in southern France.
 The mountain's unique silhouette and the way it appeared to shift in appearance under different lighting situations captivated him.
 Paul Cézanne painted the peak and its surroundings in a strong, geometric manner to emphasize the mountain's distinctive shape and the beauty of the surrounding countryside.

 Claude Monet, a French Impressionist, is widely recognized for his landscape paintings, especially his works depicting water lilies and the French countryside.
 In his painting "Impression, Dawn," Monet captures the port of Le Havre, his hometown in northern France.
 Monet creates a hazy, atmospheric quality in this picture, combining loose brushwork and the play of light and color.
 Apart from the scene's warmth and vitality, the painting is noted for its use of bright orange and yellow tones.